 Runaljod - Yggdrasil

 The digibook CD includes an exclusive 32 page booklet with unabridged lyrics (and translations), liner notes and illustrations.
-It is also available as a package deal with a limited edition Jörmungandr/Sun-wheel necklace.

 The LP edition consists of two vinyl records housed in a triple gatefold sleeve with lyrics, liner notes and artwork on the inner panels.